-As reported by the National Heart, Lung and Blood Institute, an estimated 12 million adults are diagnosed at this time with Chronic Obstructive Pulmonary Disease (COPD), and it’s estimated that another 12 million may perhaps be living with the disease and not even be aware of it.
+As reported by the National Heart, Lung and Blood Institute, an estimated 12 million adults are diagnosed at this time with Chronic Obstructive Pulmonary Disease (COPD), and another 12 million may be living with the disease but are unaware of it.
 It’s also worth mentioning that COPD generally hits in middle age, with smoking as the major risk factor.
 Continual exposure to chemicals and dusts also contributes to a high risk factor.

 If you or a loved one has been diagnosed with COPD, making healthier lifestyle choices can make a huge difference in the severity of symptoms.
 For that matter, eating a healthier diet can help an individual with COPD feel better, gain vital energy needed for breathing, and combat chest infections.